Sulaiman3352/DO10_BasicK8s/README.md

 # DO10 — Basic Kubernetes: Behind the Scenes

-> Taking the swarm out of the swarm.
-An engineering journal of porting
+> An engineering journal of porting
 > a seven-service Spring Boot booking app off Docker Swarm and onto a
 > Kubernetes cluster, by hand, one manifest at a time.